t-data-h/tdh-gcp/README.md

   This is the base script for creating a new GCP Compute Instance.
 It Will create an instance and optionally attach data disks to the instance.
-It is used by the master and worker init script for creating the custom instances.
+It is used by the master and worker init script for creating custom instances.

 * tdh-masters-init.sh: